transifex/transifex-sync-zendesk/readme.md

 - Sections
 - Categories

+# Releasing Notes
-# DevMaster Branch
+DevMaster Branch

 This branch enables testing with the ZAT client.
-The only difference between this and master is that for all Transifex calls, secure is set to 'true' for master and 'false' for devmaster.
+The only differences between this and master is any dev specific configuration.
+A couple of examples is the private flag in manifest.json and secure parameters on Transifex api calls.

+Semantic Versioning

+All releases will follow semantic versioning, and versions will be counted as 'pre-releases' until they are live on the Zendesk app store.
 Also be sure to update the manifest.json with the latest version info.